succinctlabs/sp1-tendermint-example/README.md

     TENDERMINT_RPC_URL=https://rpc.celestia-mocha.com/ cargo run --bin genesis --release
     ```

-    This will show the tendermint vkey hash, trusted header hash, and trusted height, which you will
+    This will show the data for the genesis block as well as SP1 Tendermint program verification key
-    need to initialize the SP1 Tendermint contract.
+    which you will need to initialize the SP1 Tendermint contract.

 2. Deploy the `SP1Tendermint` contract with the initialization parameters: